Simultaneous large deviations for the shape of Young diagrams associated with random words: Proof of Theorem 1.3 and Theorem 1.4

 Moreover,

-while from Corollary 3.2 and Corollary 3.3 in \cite{HL1},
+while from Corollary~3.2 and Corollary~3.3 in \cite{HL1},

-where $(B^{j})_{1\le j \le k}$ is a standard $k$-dimensional Brownian motion.
-Looking at the right hand side of (\ref{E:nonuniform22}), the first sum is a Gaussian random variable with variance at most $1/k$, while for the second part, it is well known that:
+where $(B^{(j)})_{1\le j \le k}$ is a standard $k$-dimensional Brownian motion on $[0,1]$.
+The first weighted sum in \eqref{E:nonuniform22} is a Gaussian random variable with variance at most $1/k$, and as well known (see the introductory section and the cited references therein):

-where $\lambda_1^k$ is the largest eigenvalue of a $k\times k$ element of the GUE (see the Introduction).
-For the large deviation of $F(1,k)$ when it is on the left of its asymptotic mean, since $\lambda_1^k/\sqrt{k}$ satisfies a LDP with rate function $I_1$ and since the contribution of the Gaussian term is negligible, we get, as shown in the Appendix, that
+where $\lambda_1^k$ is the largest eigenvalue of a $k\times k$ element of the GUE.
+Next, since $\lambda_1^k/\sqrt{k}$ satisfies a LDP with rate function $I_1$ and since the contribution of the Gaussian term is negligible, we get via Theorem~\ref {T:multi1} of the \hyperref[app]{Appendix}: